Groombridge Place: History

 A generation later, the estate belonged to English barrister and architect Philip Packer, who, in 1662, built the present-day house with the help of his friend Christopher Wren.
 Philip Packer married heiress Isabella Berkeley, daughter of Robert Berkeley and Elizabeth Conyers, in 1652.
 The marriage failed to resolve Packer's financial problems.
 Isabella died at the age of 32.
 After Philip died in 1686, the estate was vested in the Chancery.

 Groombridge Place lay empty for twenty years.
 During that time, the infamous Groombridge Gang began smuggling.
 Several times, dragoons were called to restore order in Groombridge.
 One persistent legend which dates back to that time is that of a tunnel between the cellars at Groombridge Place and those of the nearby Crown Inn, although no such tunnel has ever been found.

 Though Groombridge Place has remained largely untouched since it was built over 350 years ago, the manor has undergone its share of restoration.
 In the 1920s, electricity and bathrooms were installed.
 In 1986, the roof timbers and the chimneys were rebuilt to their original design, as heavy growth of ivy had damaged them.
 The house itself is a private home and is not open to the public, although the gardens are.

 In early 2023, entrepreneur Hôtel du Vin founder Robin Hutson acquired the property with a view to developing it into his tenth upmarket Pig hotel for a proposed 2025 reopening.
 In November 2024 it was disclosed that the reopening would be delayed until 2026 due to "the care needed to carry out renovations at the Grade I listed estate."
+In 2026, the Pig hotel chain decided that updating Groombridge Place to a hotel was not financially viable and sold Groombridge Place to a private buyer."